DanPearce/CI_PP1_KathyCakes/README.md

 - The 404-error page includes a image of Kath, this was initially called "Kath.jpeg", when deployed to the live site, it didn't load so I changed the file name to "kath.jpeg" so it was all lowercase.

-- The 404-error page didn't pass the first time in the valiator as the 'error' class section didn't include a header, to fix this I included a header with some more description on the page.
+- The 404-error page didn't pass the first time in the validator as the 'error' class section didn't include a header, to fix this I included a header with some more description on the page.
 <details><summary>HTML Header Error</summary>
 <img src="docs/validation/error-validation-404.png">
 </details>